rstdoc/rstdoc/doc/_dcx_api.rst

 :param with_files: else only directories are listed
 :param with_dot_files: also include files starting with .
 :param max_depth: max directory depth to list
+:param entryprefix: prefix for entries
+:param subprefix: prefix for sub-entries

 ::